Can You Skip a Mortgage Payment Without Penalty?

 Will a skipped mortgage payment put my home in foreclosure?

 One skipped mortgage payment won’t automatically put your home in foreclosure, but it could put you into dangerous territory.
 Missing even one mortgage payment can put you in breach of your mortgage contract.
-Laws on foreclosure vary among states but you don’t want to get in that situation.
+Laws on foreclosure vary among states but either way, you don’t want to risk putting yourself in that situation.

 What should I do if I miss a mortgage payment?

 If you miss a mortgage payment, there are a couple of measures you can take to help alleviate the situation.
-Take a look at some of these tips.
+Take a look at some key action items.

 It’s critical to reach out to your lender and let them know your situation.
 You may be able to work out a repayment program or agreement to avoid foreclosure or additional costs.